 Drive Through a Giant Redwood in Northern California

-The Avenue of the Giants is a 31-mile parallel route to US-101 through Humboldt Redwoods State Park, following the Eel River through some of the densest concentrations of old-growth coastal redwood.
-Coastal redwoods (Sequoia sempervirens) are the tallest living things on earth; they need the fog that rolls in from the Pacific and the heavy winter rainfall of this coast to survive.
-The oldest documented coastal redwood is over 2,000 years old.
+The Avenue of the Giants is a 31-mile scenic route running parallel to US-101 through Humboldt Redwoods State Park, following the Eel River through some of the densest concentrations of old-growth coastal redwood (Sequoia sempervirens) remaining on earth.
+Coastal redwoods are the tallest living organisms on the planet.
+They survive on the specific conditions of this coast – the Pacific fog that rolls inland each morning, the heavy winter rainfall, the mild temperature range – and nowhere else in the world replicates those conditions in quite this combination.

-Fern Canyon in Prairie Creek Redwoods State Park (north of the Avenue of the Giants, near the town of Orick) is a narrow canyon with walls covered from floor to nearly 50 feet high in five-finger ferns.
-The bottom is a small creek that you wade through (waterproof boots or shoes you don’t mind getting wet are essential).
-It appeared in Jurassic Park 2.
-It takes about 45 minutes to walk and is one of the most extraordinary small landscapes in California.
+Fern Canyon in Prairie Creek Redwoods State Park, north of the Avenue of the Giants near the town of Orick, is a narrow slot canyon with walls 50 feet high covered floor to ceiling in five-finger ferns.
+The floor is a shallow creek; you wade through it (waterproof footwear essential, or shoes you don’t mind soaking).
+The canyon appeared in Jurassic Park 2, which at least confirms it looks appropriately prehistoric.
+The walk takes about 45 minutes and delivers a landscape found nowhere else on the North Coast.

 Getting There